steve-kasica/swkasica.github.io/_community/2016-12-31-gas-verbose-errors.md

  - Python GAS CLI
 coolness: 3
 link: https://github.com/joestump/python-gas-cli/pull/3
-nutgraf: Make error message from CLI utility for "deploying" Google Apps Script code more verbose
+nutgraf: An enhancement that makes error message more verbose when "deploying" Google Apps Script code.
 ---

 Python GAS CLI is a command line interface for "deploying" Google Apps Script code from a local machine to the user's Google Drive.
 This pull request modifies error handling to be make error messages from Google Drive's REST API more verbose.